 Nearly 20 percent of Americans receive their health insurance coverage through Medicaid.
-However, unlike Medicare and private and commercial payers, Medicaid is not federally required to cover routine care costs (like physician visits and laboratory studies) for clinical trials.
-Although eleven states require their Medicaid programs to cover these costs, there are still as many as 42.2 million Medicaid patients that are potentially without this needed coverage.
+However, unlike Medicare and private and commercial payers, Medicaid is not federally required to cover routine care costs (like physician visits and laboratory studies) for patients in clinical trials.
+Although 15 states require their Medicaid programs to cover these costs, there are still over 38 million Medicaid patients that are potentially without this needed coverage.

 Clinical trials often provide patients with life-threatening conditions the best – perhaps only – treatment option for their condition.
 Without the guarantee of coverage, however, many Medicaid beneficiaries do not have the latest technological and scientific advancements as a treatment option.